Skip to main content

 Award details

-Commonwealth PhD Scholarships are for candidates from high income countries for full-time doctoral study at a UK university.
+Commonwealth PhD Scholarships are for candidates from High income Commonwealth countries, for full-time doctoral study at a UK university.

-The scholarships are considered to support scholars who cannot afford to study in the UK without additional financial support.
-Applicants from traditionally marginalised or under-represented groups and those who have overcome significant disadvantages or other barriers in their educational journey so far will be given priority when making selections.
+These scholarships are intended to support scholars who could not afford to study in the UK without additional financial support.
+Applicants from traditionally marginalised or under-represented groups, and those who have overcome significant disadvantage or other barriers in their educational journey so far will be given priority when making selections.

-Full details are available on the Commonwealth PhD Scholarships website .
+Full details are available on the Commonwealth Scholarship Commission's website .
 Please check the Commonwealth Scholarship website for any update.

 Eligibility criteria